skedgo/tripgo-api/docs/faq.md

 > Why do I get trips having segments that "go back in time" and result in arriving after the depart of the next one?

 There may be cases where a segment of a trip is delayed, and due to realtime updates, the trip gets negative waiting times,  e.g., a bus is delayed by 5 minutes and the trip had a connection of 2 minutes to take a train.

 These cases should be handled by the app, either by alerting the user, by recomputing the trip, or by any other measure you consider appropriate.

+> Why do I get trips that don't start or end at the exact coordinates that I requested?

+This is expectd and intentional.
+Our routing engine can only route from a point on the transport network to another point on the transport network.
+If the requested coordinates aren't on the transport network, it looks for the closest point on the transport network to snap to and route between them.
+This is made explicit in the routing results which return the query inputs and also for each trip where it started and ends.

+This also explains why some short distance routings requests don't return anything.
+Information on that level might not be available, and routing starts and ends at practically at effectively the same location, resulting in nothing to return.

+Imagine you drop a pin in the middle of a lake.
+Our routing engine routes to the closest point along a footpath to that point, and the trips terminate there.
+Requesting a walk from there to the middle of the lake wouldn't return anything.
+The same applies to parks or routing to the middle of a block where there's no additional information in OpenStreetMap.

+You can indicate this in your UI by drawing a hop or dashed line between the requested coordinates and where the trip starts or ends.

+Note the `fromStreetName` and `toStreetName` input parameters which let you bias which streets our routing engine should snap to.
+Say, a user typed in "15 Main St" into your app, which your geocoding service turns into a point coordinate in the middle of a block which is actually closer to somewhere on "2nd St".
+Our route would start on "2nd St".
+If you provide "Main St" as the `fromStreetName`  parameter, it'll tell our routing engine to prefer to start on nearby streets of that name, even if they aren't the closest in a straight-line distance.

 ---

 ## Placeholders in segment templates